LabRPS/LabRPS/README.md

 ---------

-Compiling LabRPS requires installation of several libraries and their development files such as QGLViewer, Python and Qt, listed in the pages below.
+Compiling LabRPS requires installation of several libraries and their development files such as Python and Qt, listed in the pages below.
 Once this is done, LabRPS can be compiled with CMake.
-On Windows, these libraries are bundled and offered by the LabRPS team in a convenient package.
+On Windows, these libraries are bundled and offered in a convenient package.
 On Linux, they are usually found in your distribution's repositories, and on macOS and other platforms, you will usually have to compile them yourself.